dwave-examples/paint-shop-optimization/README.md

 2) Ensuring that the correct number of cars are colored white/black

 ### Objective
 Suppose that we have `N` cars in a sequence.
-Each car can be painted with black or white color.
-The goal of the optimization is to reduce the number of times color switches since there is a cost and waste associated with replacing the color.
+Each car can be painted with black or white.
+The goal of the optimization is to reduce the number of times the color switches since there is a cost and waste associated with switching paint.

 In the original paper the authors work with spin variables that take the values {-1,1}, we instead work with binary variables with values in {0, 1}.
 A spin variable `s` can be converted to a binary variable `x` as follows.